fatiando/pooch/paper/paper.md

 data files.

 Pooch is a Python library that fills this gap.
-It manages a data *registry* (containing file names, SHA-256 hashes, and download URLs) by downloading files from one or more remote servers and storing them in a local data cache.
+It manages a data *registry* (containing file names, SHA-256 cryptographic hashes, and download URLs) by downloading files from one or more remote servers and storing them in a local data cache.
 Pooch is written in pure Python and has minimal dependencies.